joebowness/allelic-polycombChIP/PolycombChIP_functions.md

 **lowallelic.blacklist**

 This function defines windows for which there are not sufficient allelic reads (eg. poorly mappable, repetitive, or very few strain-specific SNPs) to confidently assess allele-specific enrichment.
-It takes as allelic input files (in iXist-ChrX-Dom lines, g1 = *Castaneous* and g2 = *Domesticus*/129), and marks windows ranking in the lowest X% of signal, where the threshold X is adjustable.
+It takes allelic input files (in iXist-ChrX-Dom lines, g1 = *Castaneous* and g2 = *Domesticus*/129), and marks windows ranking in the lowest X% of signal, where the threshold X is adjustable.
 We recommend 5% (from visual inspection of plots).

 ```{lowallelic.blacklist}
 lowallelic.blacklist <- function(input_g1,input_g2,threshold){